This post contains affiliate links. Click here to see what that means!

-AIP Kitchen tour is a monthly feature where we profile someone who eats AIP and has agreed to share their kitchen setup with the community, in hopes that they can further inspire us to get our kitchens organized and set up for success!
-We’ve heard reports of people who are able to make AIP work in college dorms and small city apartments to large households with family members who eat otherwise, and everything in between.
+AIP Kitchen Tour is a monthly feature in which we profile a member of the AIP community and their kitchen setup in hopes that it will further inspire us to get our kitchens organized and set up for success!
+We’ve interviewed folks who are making the AIP lifestyle a reality in everything from college dorms and small city apartments, to large households with non-AIP family members, and everything in between.
 Through these interviews, we hope to share how they make it happen across a variety of budgets and living situations, and give the community a wealth of inspiration.
 Read more Kitchen Tours here!

 How has the AIP changed your life?

 This is such a loaded question.
 I feel it’s more how didn’t it change my life?
 It gave me back my health during a time when I had been on so many different medications and still wasn’t feeling well.
 When I think about life before AIP I think about how I was managing most days with a lot of pain and trying to mask or hide it.
 It not only showed me a new perspective on my own health, but it gave me a life that I never dreamed of to help others do the same.
 From AIP, I became trained as a Nutritional Coach and now work with women looking to use food to heal both physically and emotionally.
 I get to help people reclaim their lives, establish a better relationship with their bodies and live beyond disease.
 There are so many ways that AIP changed my perspective on nutrition, movement and self-care.
 It’s been through this health journey that I’ve learned (and continue to learn) so much, and I am honored to share that when I work with clients.

 Have you successfully reintroduced any foods?